 We have a very exciting half term planned for Willow Class, our topic will be based around the question ‘Are all animals the same?’ this has been taken from the children’s interests which were expressed during transition and on the All About Me forms that were completed before starting.
 Topic will be developed throughout the different areas and activities available in the provision.
-This will be a fantastic opportunity for the children to learn about various traditional tales with our first T4W text being The Gingerbread Man.
-This will also allow for us to do some cooking!
+This will be a fantastic opportunity for the children to learn about various animals and introduce our first T4W text ‘Dear Zoo’.
 Opportunities for learning will planned that are linked to specific outcomes and targets for the children, these will have links to the different areas of learning that are set out in the EYFS curriculum.

 We will be following the Talk for Writing structure in Willow Class with a strong focus on the oral retelling of stories and story structures.
-Our text ’The Gingerbread Man’ will be our talk for writing focus and it will be used to make cross curricular links with maths.
+Our text ’Dear Zoo’ will be our talk for writing focus and it will be used to make cross curricular links with maths.

-In maths we will focus on the recognition of number to 20 as well as addition and subtraction using concrete materials.
-We will also start to look at shapes and shapes in the environment which will link to our topic.
+In maths, we will focus on the recognition of number to 10 as well as addition and subtraction using concrete materials.
+We will also start to look at shapes and shapes in the environment, which will link to our topic.

-As the weather picks up, we will be making the most of our amazing outdoor area and we will be continuing with Tommy our KABS instructor on a Friday focusing on team work and British Values.
+We will be making the most of our amazing outdoor area and we are fortunate to have Tommy our KABS instructor on a Friday focusing on team work and British Values.
 For these sessions the children will need a change of clothes and a warm coat!